Shashivardhanbandi/E-Commerce-Shopping-Website/shopping-site-master/README.md

-# 🛍️ Online Store - React App
+# 🛍️ E-Commerce-Shopping-Website - React App

 A stylish single-page fashion shopping website built with React.
 Users can browse products and add them to a wishlist.